 You Try To Pay In Dollars

-True, there are parts of the world (say, along the US-Mexico border) where you can most certainly pay in US dollars — just don’t assume that’s always the case across the country.
+True, there are parts of the country (say, along the US-Mexico border) where you may be able to pay in US dollars — just don’t assume that’s always the case across the country.

 You Call Yourself “American”